temporalinterference/temporalinterference.github.io/content/cards/TIBS-R-V3/modal.md

 {{< modal-image TIBS-setup2.jpg >}}
 {{< /modal-image >}}

+## TIBS-R Components

 At the core of Temporal Interference Brain Stimulator for Research (TIBS-R) is the Intelligent Current Source (ICS) with unique specifications that can be connected to 3rd-party electrodes via an Electrode Connection Box (ECB).
 The ICS is controlled by a computer (PC) via an Application Programming Interface (API).
 Highly flexible scripting interfaces in multiple languages (e.g., Python, MATLAB) and custom-specific graphical user interfaces (GUIs) can be accessed in the Programing Window.
-Optical inputs and outputs are available for synchronization with external triggers, e.g., electroencephalography (EEG) instruments.
+Optical inputs and outputs are available for synchronization with external triggers (Trigger In/Out), e.g., electroencephalography (EEG) instruments.
+The modulation envelope is available as an anolog signal (Envelope Out), e.g., to record with the EEG.
+The stimulation can be stoped at any time pressing one of the two optically connected Emergency Stops.

 ## Real-Time Monitoring and Safety Features